 Terminator Salvation is directed by the infamous McG of Charlie’s Angels and Charlie’s Angels: Full Throttle fame.
 Salvation is set in the year 2018, in the middle of the war between man & machines.
 We follow a man named Marcus Wright (Sam Worthington) who joins forces with the leader of the human resistance, John Connor (Christian Bale), as they attempt to end the war and shut down Skynet for good.

-Gleefully (un)violent.
-One of the best things about the previous films was their approach towards violence.
+Gleefully not violent.
+One of the best things about the previous films was their approach to violence.
 Even though they were at times comical, they still had a realistic look towards violence.
 Here the director had to pander to the studio to release a PG-13 war flick without that sense of violence and realism set up in the other films.
 What war film has zero bloodshed?